Crazy4k/Crazybot/README.md

 # Crazybot
-A discord bot that used to my discord server (now dead).
-This is also my first Javascript project.
-Feel free to take the code and put it in your discord.js bot.
-The code still has a lot of bugs in it and the server it was in died so there was no need to fix them in the first place.
-This bot now operates my friend's server "Department of defense" and now it's currently being used.

-If you have anything you want to discuss with me, hit me up on discord: Crazy4k#0091
+Crazybot is a general discord bot that is capable of operating a discord server.

+This is my very first Javascript project so giving me any type of feedback would be extremely helpful.

+## How to activate

 If you want to turn on this bot, follow there steps:
-1- sinstall vs code
+1. Install vs code
-2- install node.js
+2. Install node.js
-3- open the code with vsc
+3. Open the code with vsc
+4. Creat a .env file and create a var called "DISCORD_BOT_TOKEN" and give the value of a bot token
-4- go to "config.json" and change the token to yours 5- open the terminal(mine was powershell)
+5. Open the terminal(mine was powershell)
-6- type "npm i" in the terminal and wai a minute
+6. Type "npm i" in the terminal and wai a minute
-7- type "node ./index.js" or "node ." in the termianl
+7. Type "node ./index.js" or "node ." in the termianl

+### If you want the points plugin to work perfectly:
+1. create a MongoDB account
+2. Create a cluster
+3. inside your .env folder, creat a config var "MONGO_PATH" and give it the value of the mongoBD cluster connection link